Tom Sawyer values hard work- He feels we deserve a legislature that works together to solve our problems and is accountable to the public.

 Tom Sawyer feels that the state budget needs to be on a low fat diet.
-During Tom Sawyer's last few years in the Kansas House, the state cut $159 million in waste out of the budget.
+During Tom Sawyer's previous term in the Kansas House, the state cut $159 million in waste out of the budget.
 Examples include: Closing little used state offices in rural areas saving the state $1.4 million annually, reducing the State Parole Board and State Board of Tax Appeals from 5 to 3 members each, changing the state supplies contract to save $100,000 annually, HB 2678 which saved the state $4.5 million by allowing the state to phase in new license plates over 3 years.

 Tom Sawyer feels that we made some progress in cutting waste, but more work needs to be done.
 He feels we need to cut carefully so that we cut the waste but don't take a meat ax to vital state programs and our children's education.